Adventure (Colossal Cave)

 version that spread across the ARPAnet.

-By today’s standards, the game is practically unplayable, frustrating, and unfair.
+By today’s standards the game is practically unplayable, frustrating, and unfair.

 But it was incredibly influential, rekindling a Stanford/MIT rivalry, which bore Zork and